 The Global Book-Entry Securities will be governed by, and construed in accordance with, the laws of the State of New York, U.S.A.
 Courts in the United States customarily have not rendered judgments for money damages denominated in any currency other than U.S. dollars.
-New York law currently provides, however, that a judgment or decree based upon an obligation denominated in a currency other than U.S. dollars will be rendered in the foreign currency of the underlying obligation and converted into U.S. dollars at a rate of exchange prevailing on the date of the entry of the judgment or decree.
-As a result, the Holder of a Global Book-Entry Security would be subject to exchange rate fluctuations between the date of entry of the judgment or decree and the time the foreign currency judgment or decree is paid to the Holder in U.S. dollars (whether or not the Holder then converts any amounts paid into the Specified Payment Currency).
+New York law currently provides, however, that a judgment or decree based upon an obligation denominated in a currency other than U.S. dollars will be rendered in the foreign currency of the underlying obligation and converted into U.S. dollars a rate of exchange prevailing on the date of the entry of the judgment or decree.
+As a result, the Holder of a Global Book-Entry Security would be subject to exchange rate fluctuations between the date of entry of the judgment or decree is paid to the Holder in U.S. dollars (whether or not the Holder then converts any amounts paid into the Specified Payment Currency).